 Read the interview with Artist Louisa Love

-Louisa Love is a Dover-born contemporary artist with a varied and multilayered practice encompassing sculpture, installation, writing, research, curation and collaborative activity.
-Interested in the nature of the artistic process, Louisa continually seeks to shift and test her practice to investigate the complex relationships between making, researching, thinking and presenting.
+Louisa Love is a Dover-born contemporary artist working across the disciplines of sound, sculpture, writing, performance, curation and collaborative activity.
+Interested in the nature of the artistic process, she continually seeks to shift and test her practice to investigate the complex relationships between making, researching, thinking and presenting.

 What attracted you to working on the CHALKUP21 project?

 I’ve worked closely with DAD on numerous projects over the last few years and am also based in Dover, so I have a number of strong connections to the area, personally and artistically.
 I was excited to have the opportunity to work with them again on a major public project.
 Also, ChalkUp21 is significant in how it combines contemporary architecture, art, walking, landscape and tourism etc — for me these are really relevant and valuable contexts in which to keep developing elements of my practice.
 I also think the project will be important for Dover in the way it’ll enhance it as a destination and help to join up the town in different ways.

 What is your involvement with the project?

 I am leading two exploratory artist walks along the trail as well as writing a text for the project, which will discuss walking as a form of artistic production.